IIIF/iiif-av/source/api/av/index.md

   * Rename `@type` to `type` [#590](https://github.com/IIIF/iiif.io/issues/590)
   * Add `duration` to support time. `duration` is a non-negative floating point number measured in seconds.
 Optional for Canvas and Content Resources. [#1069](https://github.com/IIIF/iiif.io/issues/1069)
   * A canvas _MUST_ have exactly one `width` and one `height`, or exactly one `duration`.
 It may have `width`, `height` and `duration`.
-  * Add new property `timeMode`, for Annotations that applies to all resources in the Body of the Annotation that could be considered to have a duration, with possible values:
+  * Add new property `timeMode`, for Annotations that applies to all resources in the Body of the Annotation that could be considered to have a duration [#1075](https://github.com/IIIF/iiif.io/issues/1075).
+Possible values:
      * `trim` (default): If the content resource has a longer duration than the duration of portion of the canvas it is associated with, then at the end of the canvas's duration, the playback of the content resource _MUST_ also end.
 If the content resource has a shorter duration than the duration of the portion of the canvas it is associated with, then, for video resources, the last frame _SHOULD_ persist on-screen until the end of the canvas portion's duration.
 For example, a video of 120 seconds annotated to a canvas with a duration of 100 seconds would play only the first 60 seconds at normal speed.
      * `scale`: Fit the duration of content resource to the duration of the portion of the canvas it is associated with by scaling.
 For example, a video of 120 seconds annotated to a canvas with a duration of 60 seconds would be played at double-speed.
      * `loop`: If the content resource is shorter than the `duration` of the canvas, it _MUST_ be repeated to fill the entire duration.
 Resources longer than the `duration` _MUST_ be trimmed as described above.
 For example, if a 20 second duration audio stream is annotated onto a canvas with duration 30 seconds, it will be played one and a half times.

-    Note that the association of `timeMode` with the Annotation means that different resources in the body cannot have different values.  [#xxxx]()
+     * Note that the association of `timeMode` with the Annotation means that different resources in the body cannot have different values.

   * Add new property `choiceHint` that can be associated with a Choice, with the possible values:
      * `client`: The client software is expected to select an appropriate option without user interaction.